-Analysis Assignments (GHP 1, 2; SLO 1, 2 GN 1, 2, 3, MAC SLO 1,2):
+Analysis Assignments (GHP 1, 2; SLO 1, 2 GN 1, 2, 3):

 There will be two analysis assignments throughout the semester.
-The first will happen at the midway point and the last one will be during finals week.
+The first will happen at the mid-way point and the last one will be during finals week.
 These assignments will be posted the week they are due.
 They will draw from information from the prior weeks and will ask you to use both primary and secondary sources.
-These assignments will not be timed, and students will have several days to complete them.
+These assignments will not be timed, and you will have the entire week to complete them.
 The goal is to draw together the context, primary sources, and materials from the unit to create a larger picture.
 More information on this will be posted before the first assignment is due.

-Film Analysis: (GHP 1, GN 1, 2, SLO 1, MAC SLO 1)
+Film Analysis: (GHP 1, GN 1, 2, SLO 1)

 There will be one film analysis for this course.
-There will be two films to choose from and each will be around 50 minutes.
-Students will then be asked to write a short reflection on how the film relates to course materials and how it engages in a larger narrative of history.
+The film will be around 50 minutes and students will then be asked to write a short reflection on how the film relates to course materials and how it engages in a larger narrative of history.